How to Remove Tooth Decay Yourself

 What Causes Tooth Decay

-Dental cavities, commonly known as tooth decay, are one of the most common chronic diseases among adults worldwide.
-Tooth decay is caused by bacterial infections, which can damage the enamel on the tooth surface, leading to cavities.
+Dental cavities, commonly referred to as tooth decay, are one of the most prevalent chronic diseases among adults worldwide.
+Tooth decay is caused by bacterial infections that can damage the enamel on the tooth surface, resulting in cavities.

 Tooth decay occurs when food and drinks containing carbohydrates such as sugars and starches (e.g. soft drinks, cakes, sweets, biscuits and fruit juices) are left on the teeth for long periods of time.

-Bacteria in the mouth combine with saliva to form a sticky film on the surface of the teeth known as plaque.
+Bacteria in the mouth combine with saliva to form a sticky film on the teeth's surface, known as plaque.
 Plaque then turns into acid, which attacks the teeth, causing tooth decay.

 Other factors increasing the risk of tooth decay: